Liverpool red piano & vocals:

 We can set the piano up practically anywhere.
 We transport it on its side with the legs off so it can fit through a single door.
 It is actually a mahogany piano body which houses a Nord Stage 2 keyboard.
 Once on site, set-up takes about 20 minutes.
 It is connected up to a Mackie PA system which we can also use for playing iPod music during performance breaks.

 Repertoire can be anything from background (John Legend, Rat Pack, Bublé, current charts) to full-on party and singalong!
 There are thousand of songs in my playlists.
 For evening events, I also set up appropriate stage lighting.
 In addition, I always carry a spare mic or 2 and an iPad with a ton of lyrics ready for guest singers.
 Or how about some Live Karaoke?

-a) you’re having a red colour scheme,
+a) you’re having a red colour scheme (maybe a ruby wedding),

-b) you support the reds,
+b) you support the Reds,

-c) you’re planning a Christmas party or
+c) you’re planning a Christmas party with red and white

 d) you just want something original and different…

 How about a guy in a hat singing and playing your favourite songs on a red piano? x

 Red piano for weddings, corporate events & parties